ncsa/ameriflux-pipeline/NOTES.md

 ### 18
 - netCDF4 python library is supported only in Python version 3.8.
 This pipeline has a strict requirement of Python 3.8
 ### 19
-- During merge of dat files / raw met files from the server, the end date is taken as the next day midnight and start date is taken as 30min before.
+- During merge of dat files / raw met files from the server, the end date is taken as the next day midnight and start date is taken as 30min forward.
-- This is due to the timestamp shift of 30min in the mastermet processing which makes the Flux data file contain data for the whole year
+- The start time will be 00:30 and the end time will be 00:00 of the next day.
+- Campbell data logger timestamps refer to the end of a 30-minute period.
+- The timestamps are shifted behind my 30min in the mastermet processing, to reflect the starting time of the 30min period.
+This way the master met output will have timestamps from 00:00 to 23:30.
 ### 20
 - In 2021 there has been a program change resulting in the change of some datalogger met variables names.
 Hence when merging the met data, certain old variables names are to be changed to newer standardized variable names.
 - {'CM3Up_Avg': 'SWDn_Avg', 'CM3Dn_Avg': 'SWUp_Avg', 'CG3UpCo_Avg': 'LWDnCo_Avg', 'CG3DnCo_Avg': 'LWUpCo_Avg', 'NetTot_Avg': 'Rn_Avg', 'cnr1_T_C_Avg': 'CNR1TC_Avg', 'cnr1_T_K_Avg': 'CNR1TK_Avg', 'Rs_net_Avg': 'NetRs_Avg', 'Rl_net_Avg': 'NetRl_Avg' , 'VWC_': 'VWC1_', 'TC_':'TC1_'}